tregagnon/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/.dotfiles/) The bootstrapper script will pull in the latest version and copy the files to your home folder.
+(I like to keep it in `~/.dotfiles/) The bootstrapper script will copy the files to your home folder.

 ```bash
 git clone http://github.com/tregagnon/dotfiles.git && cd dotfiles && ./bootstrap.sh